department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 ### For Other Birth Defects

-Your child may be able to get disability benefits if they have a covered birth defect that caused a permanent physical or mental disability (a disability that doesn’t go away) and:
+Your child may be able to get disability benefits if they have a covered birth defect that caused a permanent physical or mental disability (a disability that doesn’t go away) and **both of the following are true**:
   - The child’s biological mother served in South Vietnam any time from January 9, 1962, through May 7, 1975, **and**
   - The child was conceived after the mother served in South Vietnam